 Left: Bottle in the Persian (late Safavid) style.
 France, late 1800s. © Islamic Arts Museum Malaysia.
 Right: Unknown Qajar artist, Portrait medal of Muhammad Shah Qajar, c.1835–40. © Islamic Arts Museum Malaysia.

-The exhibition will conclude with contemporary reactions to orientalism with works by artists from the Middle East and north Africa.
-Lalla Essaydi’s Women of Morocco triptych will be in included alongside Inci Eviner’s 2009 video Harem.
-These women will help provide a foil to the orientalist view of the Islamic world, bringing a much needed female perspective to western ideas of the east.
+The exhibition concludes with contemporary reactions to orientalism with works by artists from the Middle East and North Africa.
+Lalla Essaydi’s Women of Morocco triptych will be in included alongside Inci Eviner’s 2009 video Harem in which a 19th century etching is animated by actors.
+These women bring a much needed female voice to an exhibition, which is otherwise a little disappointing.

 |Where||British Museum, Great Russell St, London, WC1B 3DG | MAP|

 10 Oct 19 – 26 Jan 20, Open daily 10am – 5pm

 |Website||click here for more information|